A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

-According to the MPC control formulation we reviewed in Sec.~\ref{sec:probl_formul}, we need to describe the plant under control using a model of the kind $\mathcal{A}$ in Eq.~\eqref{eq:sys_dt_lti}.
-This section introduces suitable transformations to describe the system $\mathcal{S}$ into the desired form.
-Specifically, two challenges need to be addressed: first, $\mathcal{S}$ is a continuous-time model, while $\mathcal{A}$ is discrete-time; second, $\mathcal{S}$ is strongly nonlinear, while $\mathcal{A}$ is affine.
-We tackle these challenges through two consecutive steps: discretization and linearization.
+According to the MPC formulation in Sec.~\ref{sec:probl_formul}, we need to describe the plant under control in Eq.~\eqref{eq:sys_ct_buck_complete} as a DT affine system, matching Eq.~\eqref{eq:sys_dt_lti}.
+To this end, we perform discretization and linearization of the model~\eqref{eq:sys_ct_buck_complete}.